espressif/esp-idf/components/test/README.md

-# The test folder in SDK
+# Note: The test cases in this folder are for Espressif internal use.

+# Goto internal project wiki Testing page for detail about this folder.

 ## File Structure